Ajstros/pyripherals/docs/source/installation.rst

 FPGA
 ------------
 To use the FPGA class with an Opal Kelly FrontPanel-supported device, you will also need to download the `FrontPanel SDK <https://pins.opalkelly.com/downloads>`_ from Opal Kelly.
-If you are using a MAC see the :ref:`mac_ok_setup`.
+If you are using a MAC see the :ref:`mac_ok_setup` section.
 You will also need to update the config.yaml file.
 See the :ref:`installation_yaml` section and example.

 .. _installation_peripherals: